Alternatives to knee microfracture surgery and cartilage implant surgery

-Curious and troubling findings in patients who previous had Microfracture surgery and then went on to total knee replacement
+Curious and troubling findings in patients who previously had Microfracture surgery and then went on to total knee replacement

 Researchers writing in the medical journal Orthopedics found curious and troubling findings in patients who previous Microfracture surgery and then went on to total knee replacement.
-In comparing total knee replacement patients who had the Microfracture surgery and those who did not prior getting knee replacement, the doctors found that
+In comparing total knee replacement patients who had the Microfracture surgery and those who did not prior getting a knee replacement, the doctors found that

 - Patients who had Microfracture surgery prior to knee replacement demonstrated significantly less improvement in knee pain and function that the patients who did not have prior microfracture

 - The knee replacement failure rate after five years was doubled: 4.8% to 2.4%.

 - Older patients had less clinical improvement than hoped for

 - Patients with less preoperative range of motion after Microfracture had less clinical improvement than hoped for